649000/springboot-oauth2-resourceserver-cognito/README.md

 Note that endpoints are secured by Spring Security and require a valid JWT access token to be called.
 Only the `/actuator` and `/swagger-ui/**` endpoints are not secured.

-Service on Render may be down due to limited uptime hours provided.
+Service on Render may spin down due to inactivity, resulting in delays of 50 seconds or more for requests.

 ## Reflection